propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 }
 ```

-But if you wish to automatically validate also related objects, you can use the ActiveRecord `validate()` method, passing to it an instance of registered validator object:
+But if you also want automatic validation of related objects, you can use the ActiveRecord `validate()` method, passing to it an instance of the registered validator object:

 ```php
 <?php